profile

 On the other hand, and as we’ve covered in this article, annotation in computer vision models always involves human annotators.
 At least at the annotation and training stage of any image-based computer vision model.
 Even when automation tools support a human annotator or analyst, creating bounding boxes or polygons and labeling objects within images requires human input, insight, and expertise.

-What An Image Annotation Tool Needs to Offer?
+What Should an Image Annotation Tool Provide?

 Before we get into the features annotation tools need, annotators and project leaders need to remember that the outcomes of computer vision models are only as good as the human inputs.
 Depending on the level of skill required, this means making the right investment in human resources before investing in image annotation tools.